 On 9 April, the following cuts were made on Universal Credit:

 - Cash freeze in working age benefits will go on its fourth year

 - Working-age benefits will be cut by 3%

 - Benefit claims will be limited to two children

-- Family element of support for Universal Credit claims and new tax credit is withdrawn.
+- Family element of support for Universal Credit claims and the new tax credit is withdrawn.

-Other not-so-good UK Tax News is extra tax around Vehicle Excise Duty (VED), the benefits for homeowners scrapped, and more benefits, such as sickness payment Employment and Support Allowance, scrapped.
+Other not-so-good UK Tax News is extra tax around Vehicle Excise Duty (VED), the benefits for homeowners scrapped, and more benefits, such as sickness payment Employment and Support Allowance.

-Do you need help with your tax return or self-assessment ?
+Do you need help with your tax return or self-assessment?
 Seek professional advice from tax experts, particularly those specialising in UK tax returns online, tax refund UK, and tax rebate services.
-If you are working in England as an international you may wish to consider find more information on PAYE Tax Refunds.
+If you are working in England as an international, you may wish to find more information on PAYE Tax Refunds.